Rei-SwitchBot/faq/en-us/Lock&Lock Pro.md

 2. Make sure SwitchBot Lock Pro and SwitchBot Hub products have been added to your App and your device firmware version is up to date.

-3. Enable the cloud service for your Lock Pro.
+3. Enable the Third-party Service for your Lock Pro.

 Launch the SwitchBot App and log in.